Analog computation with transcriptional networks: Abstract

 \section{Abstract}

 Transcriptional networks represent one of the most extensively studied types of systems in synthetic biology.
 Although the completeness of transcriptional networks for digital logic is well-established, \emph{analog} computation plays a crucial role in biological systems and offers significant potential for synthetic biology applications.
-While transcriptional circuits typically rely on cooperativity and highly non-linear behavior of transcription factors to regulate \emph{production} of proteins, they are often modeled with simple linear \emph{degradation} terms.
-In contrast, general analog dynamics require both non-linear positive as well as negative terms, seemingly necessitating control over not just transcriptional (i.e., production) regulation but also the degradation rates of transcription factors.
+While transcriptional circuits typically rely on cooperativity and highly nonlinear behavior of transcription factors to regulate protein \emph{production}, they are often modeled with simple linear \emph{degradation} terms.
+In contrast, general analog dynamics require both positive and negative nonlinear terms, seemingly necessitating control over not just transcriptional (i.e., production) regulation but also the degradation rates of transcription factors.

 Surprisingly, we prove that controlling transcription factor production (i.e., transcription rate) without explicitly controlling degradation is mathematically complete for analog computation, achieving equivalent capabilities to systems where both production and degradation are programmable.
 We demonstrate our approach on several examples including oscillatory and chaotic dynamics, analog sorting, memory, PID controller, and analog extremum seeking.
 Our result provides a systematic methodology for engineering novel analog dynamics using synthetic transcriptional networks without the added complexity of degradation control and informs our understanding of the capabilities of natural transcriptional circuits.